swannaiden/swannaiden.github.io/projects/project-17.md

 $$x = \begin{Bmatrix} x\\ \dot{x} \end{Bmatrix}$$

-First to build some intuition here is a GIF of the system showing a sinusoidal force bring applied.
+First to build some intuition here is a GIF of the system showing a sinusoidal force being applied.
 Our goals in preforming control on this cart pole are to 1. stabilize it at its top point and 2. to dynamically flip it up to it's top point.

 <img class="ui image" src="{{ site.baseurl }}/images/cart_pole1.gif">